ZeteticTechnology/blog_old/_posts/2018-01-04-reference-database-implementations.md

 ---
 layout: post
-title: Thoughts on Reference Data
+title: How should a Master Reference Database be implemented?
 published: true
 ---

-## How should a Master Reference Database be implemented?

 Lets look at some implementation aspects when creating a master reference database.